Managing Benefits

 1. Know Your Coverage.
 Understanding your plan coverage is important when making cost-effective decisions.
 Log into myCigna.com under the “Coverage > Pharmacy” tab to learn more about what you pay for generic, preferred and non-preferred brand, and specialty prescriptions.

 2. Go Generic (if possible).
 Did you know that certain generic preventive medications are available to you at no cost?
 When prescribed a medication, ask your doctor if there is a similar medicine that may be less expensive or a generic equivalent.
+For specialty medications, talk to your provider about the possible availability of a biosimilar.
+New biosimilars are rolling out each year and can provide significant cost-savings for costly medications due to chronic conditions.

 3. Utilize myCigna Resources.
 There are cost-saving tools at your fingertips when it comes to prescriptions such as:

 • The Cigna 90 Now program.
 Receive a larger supply of your maintenance medications at a local pharmacy to save time and money.
+Find pharmacies that offer 90-day fills.

 • The Price a Medication tool at myCigna.com under “Find Care & Costs”.
 A great way to shop for the most affordable option near you.